AgainPsychoX/YellowToyCar/README.md

 + [SNTP time sync](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/system_time.html#sntp-time-synchronization)
 	+ Make pool server and timezone configurable
 + Create our own `Kconfig` file to keep optional features there, including some debugging.
 Also see https://esp32tutorials.com/esp32-static-fixed-ip-address-esp-idf/
++ Consider using some error codes instead full error messages (maybe some macro?)
 + Allow some calibration for motors
 + Allow changing frequency for PWM signals for motors
 + Control LEDs with PWM?